Signing Up For the Wait list

 Standby Housing Protocol

 It is HRE’s goal to house as many first-year students as we can.
-To help us in accomplishing this goal, we will be engaging a process called Standby Housing.
+To help us in accomplishing this goal, sometimes we engage in a process called Standby Housing.
 Standby Housing is similar to a Standby Airline ticket: if offered a Standby Reservation you have a guaranteed space, but we can’t say when you will move into that guaranteed space or which space you will be moving into.
 If offered and accepting a spot into Standby Housing, you are signing a housing contract with HRE; if you cancel a Standby Housing contract, you will be subject contract cancellation fees.
 To those who will be affected by Standby Housing, please read through the the information below and review this sample Standby Housing Contract.
 HRE will be in consistent communication with those on the Wait List who have been offered a Standby Housing reservation.
 Please check your UMAIL frequently.